- Does UW-Green Bay offer any scholarships for camps?

 7. May I pay for my camper's music, incidentals, evening activities, etc. prior to the start of camp?

-The only fees we will accept prior to the start of camp are those listed on our web pages or in our brochure for any applicable materials/lab fees or lunch cards.
+The only fees we will accept prior to the start of camp are those listed on our web pages or in our brochure for any applicable camp tuition or materials/lab fees.
 Any overpayments will be refunded.

 If paying by check or cash, a check will be requested through UW-Green Bays Bursars Office.
 This process should only take about 10 business days.
 However, about a month or so before university classes begin and until a month or so into the semester, the process is slowed down because of tuition billings and university students adding and withdrawing from classes.
 During these times, your refund may take up to four to six weeks.
 If paying by credit card, the refund can be done within 3 business days through our office.